KainNhantumbo/notes-client/README.md

 ## 🌠 Project status

-Note: This project is concluded, but I am maintening it.
+Note: This project is concluded, but I am maintaining it.
 You can expect to see more features being added in the future.
 Enjoy!!

 ## 🌳 Project structure

 ```
 $PROJECT_ROOT
-│
+.
 ├── public
 └── src
     ├── assets
     ├── components
+    │   ├── editor
+    │   └── modals
     ├── config
     ├── context
+    ├── hooks
     ├── libs
     ├── routes
+    │   ├── auth
+    │   ├── docs
+    │   └── workspace
     ├── shared
     ├── styles
+    │   ├── modules
+    │   └── routes
     └── types
 ```

 ## 🐾 Project Stack

 - **Typescript** - a superset language of Javascript that provides typechecking.
 - **Vite** - a next generation frontend tooling.
 - **React.JS** - library used to build big, fast Web apps with JavaScript.